 - ‘non-business entertainment’ of clients – e.g. entertaining a business acquaintance for social reasons

-What about the VAT element, can this be reclaimed?
+What about the VAT element?
+Can this be reclaimed?

-Unless you are hosting an event for your employees which is wholly and exclusively for the purpose of the trade (see below), you cannot reclaim VAT on business entertainment.
+Unless you are hosting an event for your employees, which is wholly and exclusively for the purpose of the trade (see below), you cannot reclaim VAT on business entertainment.

 If you host an event which contains both staff and non-staff personnel, you can only reclaim the VAT element on your employees’ costs.
-However, once again, the rules are complex, for example; if an employee is acting as a ‘host’, or an ‘overseas customer’ is included.

 For more information, read VAT Notice 700/65.
-Also, try this excellent ICAEW article including various scenarios here.
+Also, try this excellent ICAEW article, including various scenarios here.

 If you decide to pay for business entertainment costs out of your own pocket, you will have to pay income tax on the dividends/salary you extract from your company first.